ubaldus/wikilite-test/API.md

 ## Configuration Requirements

-### Vector Search
+### Sematic Search
-To use vector search, you have two options:
+To use semantic search, you have two options:
 1. **Remote Server**:
   You can pass the remote server URL using the `--ai-api-url` flag.
 This allows the system to connect to a remote server where the vector search functionality is hosted.
 2. **Local Model**:
   Alternatively, you can use a local GGUF model file.
 The model file must have the same name as the AI model (`--ai-model`) with `.gguf` extension.
-The file should be located in the same directory as the executable.
+The file should be located in the same directory as the executable or as stated by `--ai-model-path`.

 ## Notes
 - All search endpoints support both GET and POST methods
 - The `limit` parameter is shared across all search types
-- Vector search requires additional configuration and services
+- Semantic search requires additional configuration and services
 - Results are deduplicated across search types in combined search